Hugh Lewin: Return to South Africa

 He returned to South Africa in 1992, amid the negotiations to end apartheid in South Africa.
 He became of director of the Institute for the Advancement of Journalism.
 He co-founded Baobab Press with Irene Staunton.
 He worked for the Truth and Reconciliation Commission as a member of its Human Rights Violations Committee.

 He had kept a secret record of his experiences in prison on the pages of a Bible, and published Bandiet: Seven Years in a South African Prison in London in 1974 (the title Bandiet being Afrikaans for "bandit").
 He also wrote the "Jafta" series of books for children and young adults.
 After being banned for many years, his 1974 prison memoir was republished in South Africa with new material in 2002, as Bandiet: Out of Jail, illustrated by Harold Strachan.
 It won the 2003 Olive Schreiner Prize, and Stones against the Mirror won the 2011 Sunday Times Alan Paton Award.

 Private life

-He married Pat Davidson, a solicitor.
+Lewin first married fellow activist Elizabeth Pitman (later Franklin) and they both were active in Liberal Party of South Africa.
+He later married Pat Davidson, a solicitor.
 They had two daughters, Thandi and Tessa.
 They later divorced, and his partner for many years was Fiona Lloyd.
 He suffered with Lewy body dementia in his later years.
 He died in Killarney, Johannesburg.